Magnetic resonance imaging (MRI) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.

 against a national database, the Alzheimer's Disease Neuroimaging Initiative.
 It can both diagnose and monitor the disease's

+progress over time.
 Click here to learn more about MRI of the brain and spine, including how to prepare for these procedures.

 • Bone and Joint MRI – MRI of the bones, joints and tissues is performed at several CAMC Imaging locations.
 MRI can be used to